dumith-eranga/talks/tdd-why-bother/narration.md

 ## Why not practice TDD

 ### 1. It slows us down
 One reason why we do not practice TDD is the concern about the slowness it brings.
-We already discussed this and established there is no real basis behind it.
+We already discussed this and established that there is no real basis behind it.

 ### 2. It does not solve our problems
-Another may argue that although TDD seems good, it does not solve their problems.
+Another one may argue that although TDD seems good, it does not solve their problems.
 Again, this is an invalid reason not to practice TDD.
 A practice nevers solves a problem.
 It only improves the process.
 What TDD does is cut down some steps in the develpment process, make it more efficient to iterate, and introduce an effective way to develop software.

 ### 3. The company management does not want us to
-One frequent response I keep hearing, through out all these years I have been interviewing people for developer positions, is that the company management does not recognize the value and therefore does not allow us to practice TDD.
+One frequent response I keep hearing, through out all these years I have been interviewing people for developer positions, is that the company management does not recognize the value and therefore does not allow them to practice TDD.

 If we are making that claim, what we failed to realise is that we are hired as professionals and we have a say in this matter.

 We, software engineers are very skilled technically but not the greatest communicators.
 On the flipside, managers are good at communication and can convince you to do things in a certain way that is easy for them.
-If we make and effort to understand their point of view and present this practice as a process for a winining strategy, I'm sure any manager would like that proposal.
+If we make an effort to understand their point of view and present this practice as a process for a winining strategy, I'm sure any manager would like that proposal.

 So effectively, we are saying that we are too lazy to empathize with the management and communicate practicing TDD as a winning strategy for them.
 Of course, there can be the extrem cases where that management does not really listen to us.
 But, who would want to work for such an organization for an extended period of time anyway?